linda-seiter/CMSC115_2258/unit5_project/README.md

 ## Learning Outcomes

-1. **Model Inventory Data with Strings**:
-   - Use strings to represent and manage inventory data, including item names, quantities, and reorder thresholds.
-   - Implement logic to check reorder levels and generate summaries, using string manipulation to extract and format relevant data for reporting.

-2. **Extract and Manipulate Data from Strings**:
+1. **Extract and Manipulate Data from Strings**:
-   - Create, concatenate, compare, and format strings.
+   - Parse and extract data from structured strings (e.g., `ItemName:Quantity:Threshold;`).
-   - Use string indexing, substring extraction, and case-insensitive searching to parse and extract data from structured strings.
+   - Use string indexing, substring extraction, and case-insensitive searching to retrieve relevant data.
-   - Access individual characters in a string.
-   - Use a loop to iterate through the characters in a string.
+   - Handle edge cases like missing delimiters or null/empty strings for robust parsing.
+   - Construct strings dynamically by combining different elements (e.g., quantities, thresholds, and reorder status).

-3. **Implement Conditional Logic for String Validation**:
+2. **Implement Conditional Logic for String Validation**:
    - Use conditionals to verify data formats, like checking for valid numbers.
-   - Handle edge cases like missing delimiters or null/empty strings for robust parsing.
-   - Compare extracted values to decide on actions.
+   - Compare extracted values (e.g., quantity vs. reorder threshold) to decide on actions like reordering.

-4. **Format Strings for Output**:
+3. **Format Strings for Output**:
-   - Use string formatting to generate readable summaries.
+   - Use string formatting to generate readable summaries (e.g., item quantities and reorder statuses).

-5. **Handle String References in Methods**:
+4. **Handle String References in Methods**:
-   - Write methods that accept string parameters and return string values.
+   - Pass strings as parameters to methods to manage and manipulate text data.
+   - Use string references to work with large amounts of text efficiently.
    - Return dynamically generated strings after processing or modification.

-6. **Develop Debugging and Testing Skills**:
-   - Use debugging techniques to visualize and inspect the structure of strings in memory, focusing on how strings are stored and manipulated.
-   - Apply debugging techniques to fix issues in string parsing and logic.

-7. **Master Modular Programming and the Single Responsibility Principle**:
+5. **Master Modular Programming and the Single Responsibility Principle**:
    - Decompose tasks into smaller, focused methods, each responsible for a single action to enhance clarity and reduce complexity.
    - Write reusable methods to avoid redundancy, making the code more efficient and maintainable.
    - Group related tasks (e.g., data extraction, validation, and formatting) into distinct methods, improving organization, maintainability, and ease of debugging.

+6. **Develop Debugging and Testing Skills**:
+   - Apply debugging techniques to fix issues in string parsing and logic.
+   - Use unit testing to ensure methods work correctly, covering different input scenarios.

+7. **Simulate Inventory Management**:
+   - Implement inventory logic like checking reorder thresholds based on available quantities.
+   - Generate inventory summaries including reorder status by comparing quantities with thresholds.

 ## Coding Guidelines

 - You may use loops and conditionals, but avoid using advanced Java Streams.